LeftEmpty/AirBnB_DBMS_Imitation/phase_3/readme.md

 #### Phase 3
 No majore changes to implementation relevant files were made during phase 3.
 The only change is restructuring folders for better readability and recreating the phase_1 submission file to include the newly made data dictionary.

+- added a new metadata.sql file to show how metadata was gained

 This phase consists of creating an instruction manual, documentation, an abstract about the project (including summary, meta data, and learnings).